 We are developing and are seeking to commercialize proprietary systems that generate electricity by harnessing the renewable energy of ocean waves.
-Our PowerBuoy[®] systems use proprietary technologies that convert the mechanical energy created by the rising and falling of ocean waves into electricity.
-We currently have and are continuing to develop two prototype PowerBuoy product lines: our utility scale PowerBuoy and our autonomous PowerBuoy.
+Our PowerBuoy® systems use proprietary technologies that convert the mechanical energy created by the rising and falling of ocean waves into electricity.
+We currently have and are continuing to develop both larger and smaller PowerBuoy prototypes which can be utilized in autonomous or other applications.
 Since fiscal 2002, government agencies have accounted for a significant portion of our revenues.
 These revenues were largely for the support of our product development efforts.
 Our goal is that an increased portion of our revenues will be from the sale of products and services, as compared to revenue from grants to support our product development efforts.
 As we continue to advance our proprietary technologies, we expect to have a net use of cash from operating activities unless and until we achieve positive cash flow from the planned commercialization of our products and services.